bitcoinvsalts/node-binance-trader/docs/GETTING-STARTED.md

 ![favorite](images/image9.png)

-The BVA stategy's philosophy is to accumulate BTC, so there will only be trades against BTC.
+Some strategies (such as BVA) aim to accumulate BTC, so there will only be trades against BTC.
+Other community strategies are available that accumulate different altcoins.

 Another key metric to look for is how many positions have closed in profit vs. those that have closed in loss.